 Log prices appear to have bottomed in April and by August had already recovered to higher than they were in January.
-Prices are likely to be even higher in September, but are not likely to see the same extreme price increases that lumber has.
-This is because timber harvesters and mills often have an inventory of standing timber to draw from so they don't always need to bid up prices.
-Price are expected to fall back a bit in Q4 2020, before growing quickly in early 2021.
+Prices are not likely to see the same extreme increases that lumber has because timber harvesters and mills often have an inventory of standing timber to draw from so they don't always need to bid up prices.
+Prices are expected to fall back a bit from their current highs in Q4 2020, before growing quickly in early 2021.